sandnabba/freezer_controller/doc/st7735r-spi-display.md

-The display is connected to the pi using the following pins:
+# 1.8" ST7735R TFT LCD Display

+There seems to be quite a lot of different displays using this chip, all with different break out boards.
+Mine had the following pins, and this is how I connected it:

 | Display | Pi |
 |:-------:|:--:|